Tuesday, September 23, 2008

 Regarding Matthew, how do I apply this to myself?

 The first time I ever read the New Testament, other than a few verses when checking out the Bible or on the rare occasion when I attended church, was about a year after I gave my heart to Jesus on April 15, 1990.
 Soon after turning to Jesus, I was told by a "Christian," John Carter, that I needed to read the Bible.
 More than one year later, when I was settled into employment as a paralegal, I decided to read the entire New Testament.
 The only Bible I owned, and possibly the only Bible in my family's home, which had been a gift in my youth, was a King James Version.
 Mentally tired out after a day of hard work doing paralegal duties, I would consistently read every evening on the orange line of the Washington D.C. area subway until I reached my stop at Dunn Loring.
-I read the entire New Testament, starting with the book of John, and then going back to read Matthew, Mark, and Luke for the conclusion.
-After reading the entire New Testament, I considered how my favorite book of the entire New Testament had been Matthew.
+I read the entire New Testament, starting with the book of John, and then went back to complete the New Testament by reading Matthew, Mark, and Luke for the conclusion.
+After reading the entire New Testament, I considered how my favorite book had been Matthew.
 I felt like I clearly understood the teachings and the ministry of the Person I had turned to, Jesus.
-I really felt assured of the eternal life I had gained by turning to Him more than a year before.
+I felt more confident in the resurrection of Jesus Christ.

 How do I apply this to my community?

 Finally, we are supposed to teach people about the teachings of Jesus.
-I can thank Jesus that He has me spending my Tuesday doing all of this work in the CCU library for my New Testament class, as He further prepares me for more teaching.
-I love teaching, and that is one of the reasons that I am blessed to be here at CCU.
+I can thank Jesus now that He has me spending my Tuesday doing all of this work in the CCU library for my New Testament class, as He further prepares me for more teaching.
+I love teaching, and that is one of the reasons I am blessed to be here at Colorado Christian University.

 Hunter Irvine